 To add insult to injury, we as Black women are also pitted to compete with each other for the attention of men, instead of being a connected support system that uplifts each other.

 Globally, there are more men than women in the world and there is no need for us to compete.
 We can celebrate the joy of others finding love without envy because it is a possibility for all of us.

-By understanding that we are bigger than the lens of the United States, or anyone’s description other than our own, a shift happens and our lives become borderless.
-We become global citizens and open to a world of possibilities in finding happiness and contributing to the greater good of humanity.
+By understanding that we are bigger than the lens of the United States, or anyone’s descriptions other than our own, a shift happens and our lives become borderless.
+We become global citizens and are open to a world of possibilities in finding happiness and contributing to the greater good of humanity.

 Because of my past, I am now a warrior with a gentle heart.
-I have developed the emotional strength, along with compassion and understanding to fight for those not YET strong enough to fight for themselves.
+I have developed the emotional strength, along with the compassion and understanding to fight for those not YET strong enough to fight for themselves.
 The most challenging of these battles is against a disserving belief system about themselves and others in the world.

-Travel opens one’s mind and heart to we reality that as humans, we are more alike than different.
+Travel opens the mind and the heart to the reality that as humans, we are more alike than we ae different.
 Love has no boundaries!
 The only boundaries are in our minds as learned behaviors which can be changed.

 In freeing our minds, we help ourselves and can contribute to the healing of others, both locally and around the globe.